 “We unfortunately have to pay an awful lot of money for a product that is perfectly well regulated and that, frankly, can make you quite angry because we are exposed to the U.S. legal system” Chief Executive Werner Baumann told reporters.
 “But it is what it is.”

 There are serious ethical concerns about lawyers signing contracts with the companies they are suing that require them to recommend a settlement to their clients, although it is a common practice in multidistrict litigation.
-But that alone would still leave Bayer exposed to billions of dollars in potential liability, since Roundup is a widely used chemical and plaintiff experts claim it causes non-Hodgkins lymphoma, one of the most common cancers.
+But even with those agreements Bayer would still be exposed to billions of dollars in potential liability, since Roundup is a widely used chemical and plaintiff experts claim it causes non-Hodgkins lymphoma, one of the most common cancers.

 Monsanto says it won’t remove Roundup from the market and it is barred by federal law from saying it causes cancer on the label.
 With 75,000 new NHL diagnoses a year in the U.S., each one is a potential future lawsuit since nearly everyone can claim they were exposed to Roundup.

 The lawyers have a solution for that, too.
-In a pattern seen previously in settlements over the Deepwater Horizon oil spill, NFL concussion suits and other large MDLs, the lawyers representing real, living clients negotiated an additional settlement on behalf of anyone else who might sue in the future.
+In a pattern seen previously in settlements over the Deepwater Horizon oil spill, NFL concussion suits and other large MDLs, a separate group of class action lawyers negotiated an additional settlement on behalf of anyone else who might sue in the future.
 The second part of the Roundup deal provides $1.1 billion in benefits, including direct payments to low-income NHL patients, in exchange for a four-year “litigation pause” while an independent science panel determines whether Roundup actually causes cancer.

-The arrangement raises serious questions about the conflict between lawyers at Lieff Cabraser who represent current claimants that will get the vast bulk of the money and people who may only discover they have a claim in the future.
-The U.S. Supreme Court rejected a similar arrangement in its landmark Amchem v.
+The arrangement raises serious questions about whether it runs afoul of U.S. Supreme Court precedent governing settlements on behalf of claimants who don’t even know they have a claim.
+The high court rejected a similar arrangement in its landmark Amchem v.
 Windsor decision in 1997, saying a proposed global settlement of asbestos lawsuits was unfair toward future claimants who didn’t even know they were exposed to asbestos or were going to get sick.

 “This is basically Amchem again,” said Elizabeth Burch, a professor at the University of Georgia Law School who studies mass tort resolution and has written a critical book about MDLs, “Mass Tort Deals: Backroom Bargaining in Multidistrict Litigation.”